x86_64 Tcp Server

 So everything works as expected:

-• The program first creates a socket with the correct arguments, and the socket descriptor 3 is returned from the socket call.
+- The program first creates a socket with the correct arguments, and the socket descriptor 3 is returned from the

-• It calls bind with the correct address and port and no error is returned.
+bindwith the correct address and port and no error is returned. - It calls

-• It calls listen with the returned socket file descriptor.
-It also returns success.
+listenwith the returned socket file descriptor.
+It also returns success. - Program exits.

 Writing Some Helper Functions